DataSF/datasf.github.io/blog/_posts/2018-02-28-part-3-how-to-tame-open-data-with-standards.md

 ## A little note on implementation

 Any of our enterprising data users will probably be thinking: well this is great, but the existing datasets haven't changed, so what?
 This handbook is just a starting point.
 Going forward, new data will be published per the handbook.
-For existing data, we'll use our comprehensive profiling about every field, data on use and searches and other data to prioritize resets over time.
+For existing data, we'll use our [comprehensive dataset field profiles](https://data.sfgov.org/City-Management-and-Ethics/Field-Profiles/ekxv-883u), web analytics and other signals to prioritize resets over time.

 We're excited as this marks another milestone for managing data as an important City asset.
 We hope over time these efforts at standardization will bring down barriers to use and promote novel analysis across related datasets.